SamPom100/CS411_Project/project_timeline.md

     3. Have a google log-in
     4. Have a normal, flask-integrated log-in system

+### *Original Project Deliverables*
+* Inititally we planned on delivering the following items along with our current application:
+    1. The ability to save travel information to your profile
+    2. The ability to add friends and collaborate on planning trips together
+    3. Syncing travel plans to google calendar

 ### *Back-end implementation*

 * We began to implement the back-end using Flask; however, we’ve decided to not proceed with Django with a vote.